Quinn Kelsey: Operatic career

 Kelsey made his debut at the Metropolitan Opera in New York City as Schaunard in Puccini's La bohème on 29 March 2008.
 Other roles at the Met have included Monterone in Verdi's Rigoletto (role debut on 13 January 2011), Marcello in Puccini's La bohème (23 September 2014), Germont in Verdi's La traviata (11 December 2014), Peter in Humperdinck's Hänsel und Gretel (18 December 2017), the Count di Luna in Verdi's Il trovatore (23 January 2018), Enrico in Donizetti's Lucia di Lammermoor (25 April 2018), and Amonasro in Verdi's Aida (26 September 2018).

 He sang Zurga in Bizet's The Pearl Fishers at the London Coliseum with the English National Opera beginning on 1 June 2010, his first appearance with the company.
 His debut at the Royal Opera House was in 2016, as Germont in La traviata, and he also performed there the Count di Luna in Il trovatore.

-He debuted with the Santa Fe Opera on 4 August 2015 in the title role of Verdi's Rigoletto, his singing described by Zachary Woolfe of The New York Times as "glamourous and persuasive, his roomy voice smoky, with bronzed tenorial resonances as its rises."
+He debuted with the Santa Fe Opera on 4 August 2015 in the title role of Verdi's Rigoletto, his singing described by Zachary Woolfe of The New York Times as "glamorous and persuasive, his roomy voice smoky, with bronzed tenorial resonances as its rises."

 He has also appeared with the Canadian Opera Company, Zürich Opera, Hawaii Opera Theater, Norwegian National Opera, Semperoper Dresden, Rome Opera, Deutsche Oper Berlin, Frankfurt Opera, the Bregenz Festival and the Edinburgh Festival, and his roles have included the Forester in Janáček's The Cunning Little Vixen, Athanaël in Massenet's Thaïs, and Sancho Panza in Massenet's Don Quichotte.

 He sang the title role in Verdi's Rigoletto at the Opéra Bastille in a production by the Opéra National de Paris on 2 May 2016, a performance in which he is said to have "electrified the capacity audience".
 He also sang the role at the San Francisco Opera and the Chicago Lyric Opera in 2017.

-Kelsey sang the role of Germont in La traviata at the Metropolitan Opera on 4 December 2018, a new production and the first appearance of Yannick Nézet-Séguin as the Met’s new music director.
+Kelsey sang the role of Germont in La traviata at the Metropolitan Opera on 4 December 2018, a new production and the first appearance of Yannick Nézet-Séguin as the Met's new music director.
 Violetta was sung by Diana Damrau, and Alfredo, by Juan Diego Flórez.
-F. Paul Driscoll, in his review of the performance in Opera News, wrote: "All of the leading roles were sung with distinction, but Quinn Kelsey’s splendid Giorgio Germont was the most satisfactory of the three principal performances.
-Kelsey’s hefty, mahogany-colored baritone is ideal for Germont’s music, and his shrewd, dignified command of the drama made his Act II meeting with Violetta eminently affecting..."
+F. Paul Driscoll, in his review of the performance in Opera News, wrote: "All of the leading roles were sung with distinction, but Quinn Kelsey's splendid Giorgio Germont was the most satisfactory of the three principal performances.
+Kelsey's hefty, mahogany-colored baritone is ideal for Germont's music, and his shrewd, dignified command of the drama made his Act II meeting with Violetta eminently affecting..."
 The fourth performance with this cast (15 December) was simulcast as part of the Metropolitan Opera Live in HD series.